 Citrullinated chemokine concentrations were measured by enzyme linked immunosorbent assay in RA and NL sera and in RA, OA, and OD SFs.
 The correlation between the citrullinated chemokine levels and clinical data was analyzed.
 We found that citENA-78/CXCL5 was significantly higher in RA sera and SFs than NL sera and OD including OA SFs, respectively.
 A strong correlation was found between the amount of citENA-78/CXCL5 and C-reactive protein or erythrocyte sedimentation rate in RA SFs.
-Our conclusions for the first two years of experiments is that citENA-78/CXCL5 can be detected in RA tissues and is highly correlated with RA disease activity.
-Also, citENA78/CXCL5 plays an important role in MN migration in vitro and in vivo and signals via the JNK and NFκB signaling pathways.
-Finally, we show for the first time the presence of ACPAs with specificity to citId1, and with weak specificity for citENA-78/CXCL5 in RA patient PB sera.
+Our conclusion are that citENA-78/CXCL5 can be detected in RA tissues and is highly correlated with RA disease activity.
+Also, citENA78/CXCL5 plays an important role in MN migration in vitro and in vivo and signals via the JNK and NFkB signaling pathways.
+We also show for the first time the presence of ACPAs with specificity to citId1, and with weak specificity for citENA-78/CXCL5 in RA patient PB sera.
+We also show some reactivity for these antignes in rat serum from rats induced to develop AIA.
+Finally, through a series of mass spectrometry experiments, we now have the ability to identify the critical arginines that can change the hydrophobicity and autoantigenicity of a protein (e.g. ENA-78/CXCL5and/or Id1).
+Protein modification by citrullination can dramatically change the function of the protein, such as when a single arginine conversion in ENA-78/CXCL5 can turn a normally neutrophil chemotactic factor into one that recruits monocytes.
+This process exemplifies the complexity of cell migration in the RA joint.
 Taken together, evidence is strong for citrullination being integral to inflammation and the pathogenesis of RA.